emaverick2001/PersonalPortfolio/src/content/blog/modding-tonal-energy.md

 example, a difference in 2 BPM is more perceptible between 42 and 44 BPM than between 120 and 122 BPM.

-## Included files

-For context, these are the files included with the project.
-Further context on relevant files is explained in the rest of the writeup.

-- `frida-agent/`
-  - Node project - Frida agent in TypeScript
-- `gadget/`
-  - Frida Gadget binaries
-- `modded-build/`
-  - Folder for storing modified APK after rebuilding + aligning + signing
-- `tetuner-unpack/`
-  - Unpacked version of app.
-Modifications are made here
-- `base.apk`
-  - Tonal Energy's original Android APK, retrieved with `adb`
-- `com.maestoso`
-  - Key for self-signing APK
-- `asdf.sh`
-  - Builds and installs app
-- `build.sh`
-  - Turns `tetuner-unpack/` into installable APK, places in `modded-build/`
-- `deploy.sh`
-  - Installs app on connected device through `adb`
-- `get-apk.sh`
-  - Gets Tonal Energy APK from connected device through `adb`
-- `inject-gadget.py`
-  - Injects Gadget as a dependency of `libjuce_jni.so`
-- `frida-gadget-config.json`
-  - Gadget config file, copied into `tetuner-unpack/` before building

 ## Analyzing the application

 ### Acquiring the APK

 To begin analyzing the application, I first needed to acquire application's APK, which is format in which apps are packaged on Android.
-The app is not free, but because I own it already, I was able to pull the APK from my phone using adb.
-In the included files, the command I used to do this is included in `get-apk.sh`.
+The app is not free, but because I own it already, I was able to pull the APK from my phone using `adb`.
-This APK is included in the files as `base.apk`.

 Once I had the APK, I needed to analyze it.
 Fortunately, because Android apps are written in Java and Kotlin, they are compiled to bytecode, making it easy